-1. In the Settings section, check the box to enable MAC Filtering, and click Save.
+- 1. In the Settings section, check the box to enable MAC Filtering, and click Save. - In the Station MAC Group section, click Create Group and the following page will appear.

-1) Click • Add a Group and specify a name for the MAC group to be created.
+1) Click Add a Group and specify a name for the MAC group to be created.
 Click OK.
-You can create up to eight MAC groups.
+You can create more MAC groups if needed.

-2) Select a MAC group in the group list (the color of the selected one will change to blue).
-Click • Add a Group Member to add group members to the MAC group.
+- 2) Select a MAC group in the group list.
+Click Add a Group Member to add group members to the MAC group.
 Specify the MAC address of the host and click OK.
-In the same way, you can add more MAC addresses to the selected MAC group.

-3. In the MAC Filtering Association section, configure the filtering rule.
+In the same way, you can add more MAC addresses to the selected MAC group. - 3.
+In the MAC Filtering Association section, configure the filtering rule.
 For each SSID, you can select a MAC group in the MAC Group Name column and select the filtering rule (Allow/Deny) in the Action column.
 Click Save.

-For example, the following configuration means that the hosts in Group 2 are denied to access the SSID SSID-1 on the 2.4GHz band and allowed to access the SSID SSID-2 on the 5GHz band.
+For example, the following configuration means that the hosts in Group2 are denied to access the SSID SSID-1 on the 2.4GHz band and allowed to access the SSID SSID-2 on the 5GHz band.

-2.5 Configure Scheduler
+3.5 Configure Scheduler